-I am going to take the position that what we really ought to do after picking up as much oil as possible, is to do nothing.
+I am going to take the position that really what we ought to do after picking up as much oil as possible, is to do nothing.
 Physically we should leave it alone.
 Don't mess with it.
 I think nature, particularly nature in the oceans, is much more capable of doing restoration than we are.
 I worry about technological solutions that are going to do more harm than good in the restoration of Prince William Sound.

-Part of the reason for this is that the ocean is highly mobile and interconnected, with currents carrying things throughout.
-It is hard to imagine very much of the ocean, for example, that would not get new larvae of what ever species was killed off (by an oil spill) to replace that organism, once a little time has gone by.
+Part of the reason for this is that the ocean is highly mobile and inter-connected, with currents carrying things throughout.
+It is hard to imagine very much of the ocean for example, that would not get new larvae of what ever species was killed off (by an oil spill) to replace that organism, once a little time has gone by.

-Unlike man's control of fire in the prairies, man cannot control the natural forces, storms and currents that make the ocean, and the coastal waters in particular, what they are.
-For that reason, the ability of the ocean to repair itself is much greater than any other environment with which we are familiar.
+Unlike man's control of fire in the prairies, man cannot control the natural forces, storms and currents that make the ocean, and the coastal oceans in particular, what they are.
+For that reason, the ability of the oceans to repair themselves is much greater than any other environment we are familiar with.